Warring States Era: Part 1: Seven Heroes Side by Side: 战国 1: 终局/ 七雄並立

-By the beginning of the Warring States period, Qi, long had been shun away from the political limelight was only a pale shadow of itself.
+By the beginning of the Warring States period, Qi, was long shun away from the political limelight and was only a pale shadow of itself.
 Politically it had been bullied and crippled by the nearby Hegemon of Jin.
 Because of constant dynastic intrigue at the uppermost echelon of its leadership, power fell on the Qi minister's clans.
-Worse for Qi it was also ineptly held together, although it is rich, its laws were labyrinthine and the state's policies are not uniform and not strictly enforced.
-Salaries and wages are unfair and unevenly distributed.
-Inequality is both ubiquitous and very prominently noted even to outside observers.
-What's more it's taxes are heavy and laws are severe.
-Protestations against taxes or minor offenses often could results in leg cutting, where one lower leg of the offenders was cut off.
+Worse for Qi it was also ineptly held together, although it was rich, its laws were labyrinthine and the state's policies were not uniform and not enforced- leaving many pockets of cyclical inequity.
+Salaries and wages were unfair and unevenly distributed.
+Inequality was both ubiquitous and very prominently noted even to outside observers.
+What's more its taxes were heavy and laws were severe.
+Protestations against taxes or minor offenses often could result in leg cutting, where one lower leg of the offenders was cut off.

 In this backdrop of ineptitude and misery came new faces that made sure they would be noticed.
 The house of Tian 田 lit.
 "Field" were former princes of the central state of Chen who fled to Qi.
 Over time became a great house within it.
 It was during this time of chaos and misery that they established a far flung reputation as one of the kind lordly houses inside Qi.
 Because of their astute financial acumen, over the centuries they had amassed a great private fortune.
 However while most great houses hoarded their gains, instead during the nearly perennial crises that often struck at the powerless lower classes of Qi, during hard times the Tian lords often opened their granaries to the masses and also loaned out at extremely generous rates.